flow-storm/flow-storm-debugger/docs/dev_notes.md

 Whatever is using `flow-storm.runtime.debuggers-api` will deal with this `ValueRef`s instead of actual values.

-Two functions are also exposed by `flow-storm.runtime.debuggers-api` to work with `ValueRef`s :
+Functions are also exposed by `flow-storm.runtime.debuggers-api` to work with `ValueRef`s :
   * `val-pprint` for printing a value into a string representation with provided `print-level` and `print-length`
-  * `shallow-val` for returning the "first level" of the value and more `ValueRef`s to keep exploring it

 The values registry implementation is a little more involved than just a map from (hash value) -> value because not all values can be hashed, specially infinite sequences.
 For that, every value is wrapped in a